adammark/Markup.js/README.md

 href="http://microjs.com/#loader">conditional script loader</a> or other
 mechanism.

-Alternatively, you can load resources from a properties file:
+Alternatively, you can declare resources in a properties file:

 ```
 # en.txt
 hello_msg=Hi, {{user.name}}.
 goodbye_msg=Bye, {{user.name}}.
 ```

+Then load and parse the file:

 ``` javascript
 var resources = {};